zulip/zulip/docs/user-docs.md

 ### Images

-Images should be included in documentation only if it will help guide the user.
+Images and screenshots should be included in user documentation only if it will help guide the user in how to do something (e.g. if the image will make it much clearer which element on the page the user should interact with).
 For instance, an image of an element should not be included if the element the user needs to interact with is the only thing on the page, but images can be included to show the end result of an interaction with the UI.

-Using too many screenshots creates problems such as constantly updating images every time the UI is changed and making the instructions look longer and therefore more complicated.
+Using too many screenshots creates maintainability problems (we have to update them every time the UI is changed) and also can make the instructions for something simple look long and complicated.

-The image should never include the whole Zulip browser window in a screenshot; instead, it should only show relevant parts of the app.
+When taking screenshots, the image should never include the whole Zulip browser window in a screenshot; instead, it should only show relevant parts of the app.
 In addition, the screenshot should always come *after* the text that describes it, never before.

 Images are often formatted as continuations of steps and must be indented on a new line to be formatted this way.